Britannia

 > highlight 3.0: Learning the stakeholders' language

 They tried their best to articulate design feedback, but, first, we didn't understand it.
-Here's an example ↓
+Over the span of our partnership, I had managed to translate their requirements to design.

 Decoding their meaning